DCM-UPB/QNets/test/README.md

 ## Unit Test 11

-`ut11/`: check the results of basic TemplNet methods
+`ut11/`: check that the TemplNet activation functions derivatives are correct

 ## Unit Test 12

+`ut12/`: check the results of basic TemplNet methods

+## Unit Test 13

-`ut12/`: check TemplNet propagation by comparing against the already checked PolyNet
+`ut13/`: check TemplNet propagation by comparing against the already checked PolyNet